 As mobile apps become increasingly integral to our lives (and traditional app-to-app install ads continue to lose efficacy), we’ll almost certainly see more campaigns like this one.
-Linking on mobile is hard, but the good news is you don’t need to be a duct tape expert to achieve similar results: with a mobile linking platform like Branch, all of the pieces needed for a campaign like this one are available off-the-shelf (and specifically optimized for mobile apps).
+Linking on mobile is hard – and especially QR code linking – but the good news is you don’t need to be a duct tape expert to achieve similar results: with a mobile linking platform like Branch, all of the pieces needed for a campaign like this one are available off-the-shelf (and specifically optimized for mobile apps).
 If you’d like to talk with our experts about how you can pull off an out-of-the-box campaign like this one, please get in touch!

 To help you fuel cross-channel and cross-platform mobile growth, our team works hard to deliver the most current, relevant resources.